learn-co-curriculum/dsc-standard-normal-distribution/README.md

 ## Summary

-In this lesson you learned about a special case of the normal distribution called the standard normal distribution.
+In this lesson, you learned about a special case of the normal distribution called the standard normal distribution.
-You also learned how to convert any normal distribution to a standard normal distribution using the z-score.
+You also learned how to convert any normal distribution to a standard normal distribution using the $z$-score.
 You'll continue working on this in the following labs.